Note: This Egypt on a Budget Travel Guide was last updated January 2019.

-When we decided to go backpacking in Egypt, we were determined to step things up for nice trip to this bucket list destination.
-Yet it was still important for us to experience Egypt on a budget.
-As we began planning a two week Egypt itinerary in the summer and estimating prices, we slowly began to uncover that there was only a negligible difference in prices between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.
+When planning a trip to this bucket list destination, we were determined to pack in all the quintesential stops while still experiencing Egypt on a budget.
+While planning a two-week Egypt itinerary during the summer low season, we noticed there is only a negligible difference in prices between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.

 Egypt Budget for Two Week Itinerary